 Chemistry is a wonderful profession.
 Its diversity offers a challenge for everyone and provides unsurpassed opportunities to solve significant scientific problems and benefit society as a whole.
 Chemists are in demand in industry, government and academic labs.
 Median salaries for Ph.D., M.S., and B.S. degree holders in the contiguous United States were $101,688, $81,024 and $75,228 per year in 2016.

 Award Winning Faculty

 The quality and promise of the department has been recognized outside the University, as well as within.
 Ten of our current faculty members are Fellows of the American Association for the Advancement of Science.
 Since 1985, the Governor of South Carolina has honored top research scientists in the state annually.
 Eighteen faculty members from the department have received a Governor's Award- eleven for Excellence in Science or Scientific Research, five for Young Scientist Awards for Excellence in Scientific Research, and two for Excellence in Scientific Awareness.
 Within the university, we are one of the top departments in receiving the university's highest awards.
-Twenty-five faculty have received the Russell Research Award and Educational Foundation Research Award for Science, Mathematics and Engineering, five faculty members have won the University's highest honor for excellence in teaching, the Amoco Foundation Award; ten faculty members have received the Michael J. Mungo Award for Excellence in Undergraduate Teaching; and two have received the Michael J. Mungo Award for Excellence in Graduate Teaching.
+Nineteen faculty members have received the Russell Research Award for Science, Mathematics and Engineering, seven faculty members have received the Educational Foundation Research Award for Science, Mathematics and Engineering, five faculty members have won the University's highest honor for excellence in teaching, the Amoco Foundation Award; ten faculty members have received the Michael J. Mungo Award for Excellence in Undergraduate Teaching; and two have received the Michael J. Mungo Award for Excellence in Graduate Teaching.
 Our faculty has also received national and international recognition by earning awards from the American Chemical Society (ACS) and by serving as editors and editorial advisory board members for numerous prestigious chemical journals.